-Have you heard about the “whole foods diet,” but not been able to find this exact diet plan?
+Have you heard about the “whole foods diet” but not been able to find this exact diet plan?
 Don’t worry.
 You are NOT going crazy.
-Though there are a few books titled, “The Whole Foods Diet,” this is a term that is not trademarked by any company.
+Though there are a few books titled “The Whole Foods Diet,” this term is not trademarked by any company.
 So there is no one diet plan to follow.

 A whole foods diet is simply one that focuses on consuming foods as close to their natural states as possible, but what that actually means is open to interpretation.
-Several companies have created diet that emphasize whole foods, but not all of them are created equal when it comes to your health and your weight.
+Several companies have created diets that emphasize whole foods, but not all of them are created equal when it comes to health and weight.

-In this article, we’ll discuss whole foods vs. processed foods, and then briefly review 3 popular whole foods diet.
-We will show you how the setpoint diet stacks up against these other whole foods diet.
+In this article, we’ll discuss whole foods vs. processed foods and then briefly review 3 popular whole foods diets.
+We will show you how the setpoint diet stacks up against these other whole foods diets.

 Are you ready to begin?

-They are plants that, even though you may purchase them from the grocery store or farmer’s market, are ones you could have picked out of a garden.
-Or, in the case of meats, they are animals you could have killed on a hunting trip.
+They are as close to their natural states as possible.
+For example, vegetables you buy in the store are similar to ones you could have picked out of a garden.
+Or, in the case of meats, they are similar to fresh meat from animals you could have killed on a hunting trip.
 This means no preservatives or other chemicals.
 No sugars and salts, extra flavoring, or hormones.
 Just natural food.

-Frozen fruits and vegetables are whole foods as long as they contain no chemicals, salt, sugars, flavorings, preservatives and any other additive.
-Bread is not a whole food because you cannot pick a wheat stalk, from which bread is made, and eat it.
+Frozen fruits and vegetables are whole foods as long as they contain no chemicals, salt, sugars, flavorings, preservatives, and any other additives.
+Bread is not a whole food because you cannot pick a wheat stalk from which bread is made and eat it.
 Rather, wheat is extensively processed before it goes into the bread that appears on grocery store shelves.
 The same goes for cereals that contain grains.

 There are many advantages to consuming whole foods over processed foods.
 Here are some of them.